matiaslang/NameSorter/README.md

 ## <u>How does it work?</u>

 Name sorter has an API running on different service, which access data in DynamoDB and provides it as a list to user interface.
-More specific information about backend service can be found here: <u>TODO LINK HERE</u>
+More specific information about backend service can be found here: [NameService](https://github.com/matiaslang/NameService)

 If you wan't to run this service, you can clone it and run it using these commands: